Docker Tutorial for Beginners Part-I

 In this article, we learned some basics codes of docker to manage docker services and performed some Linux-based docker commands.

-- Docker images can be created from the project files.
+• You can create Docker images from the project files

 Docker became daemon-less since a capsule no longer needs docker daemon to run.
-Docker provides us with storage layers where the capsules keep their files, and even if the tablet crashes, the stored files won’t be deleted.
+Docker provides storage layers where the capsules keep their files, and even if the tablet crashes, it won’t delete the stored files.

 Feel Free to Connect with me on LinkedIn.